CommonAccord/Cmacc-Org/Doc/G/Intel_Com/USPrivacyBill/Sec/Principle.md

 4.2.2.sec=interfere with, or deny, individuals their rights and privileges under the United States Constitution.

-4.2.3.sec=Only the forms of processing or the specific processing activity that are prohibited by the requirements of section 4(d)(2)(A)  or (B) above shall be prohibited.
+4.2.3.sec=Only the forms of processing or the specific processing activity that are prohibited by the requirements of section {Principle.Xnum}(d)(2)(A)  or (B) above shall be prohibited.
 Processing activities that do not meet the requirements shall not be prohibited.

 4.2.=[G/Z/ol-AA/s2]

 4.3.Ti=Consistent Uses

-4.3.0.sec=— A {_covered_entity} shall be allowed to process {_personal_data} for purposes consistent with the purposes specified pursuant to Section 4(c).
+4.3.0.sec=— A {_covered_entity} shall be allowed to process {_personal_data} for purposes consistent with the purposes specified pursuant to Section {Principle.Xnum}(c).
 The determination of whether a specific processing activity is consistent shall be documented and based on a risk/benefits analysis, taking into consideration the following factors:

 4.3.1.sec=the degree to which the individual to whom the {_personal_data} relates would reasonably expect the processing of the {_personal_data} given the specified purpose;